kodecocodes/i10t/measurements-and-units/measurements-and-units.markdown

 It seems like in Olde England when people would have a thing that needed measuring, they would look around them, pick the first thing they saw and use that as a unit.
 Hence we have poppyseed, finger, hand, foot, rod, chain, and many more.

-As you probably know, a chain is 20.1168 meters.
+It turns out that a chain is 20.1168 meters.
 So, you could create a unit to use in measurements like this:

 ```swift
 let chains = UnitLength(symbol: "ch",
   converter: UnitConverterLinear(coefficient: 20.1168))
 ```

 This is similar to the code you used earlier when creating `amus`.
-However, the chain is such a useful unit of measure, you want it to be available everywhere, just like the meter or the mile.
+However, imagine that you believe the chain is such a useful unit of measure, you want it to be available everywhere, just like the meter or the mile.
 To do this, you create an extension on `UnitLength` and add a new class variable.
 Add the following code to a new playground:

 ```swift
 extension UnitLength {